makannew/use-delayed-function/README.md

   )

 ```
-As you can see his line of code:
+As you can see in this line of code:
 ```jsx
 debounceChange(e.target.value).then(addStyleNow).then(removeStyleLater)
 ```
-debounce the changes, then add style to show the applied change and finally remove the style after 1 second.
+changes debounced, then add style to show the applied change and finally remove the style after 1 second.

 ## License